 The 2008 Matriculation Day Convocation for the fall semester was the occasion for unveiling the University's new tagline, "The World Needs Visionaries."
-The brand platform and positioning statement supporting the tagline was also presented to students, faculty and develops men and women of vision who demonstrate distinctive confidence service," the statement says.
-The following and a lifelong desire to transform society extraordinary achievement, through selfless leadership and brand promises staff at the convocation.
+The brand platform and positioning statement supporting the tagline was also presented to students, faculty and staff at the convocation.
+"Claflin University develops men and women of vision who demonstrate extraordinary achievement, distinctive confidence and a lifelong desire to transform society through selfless leadership and service," the statement says.
+The following brand promises were unveiled, as well: Claffin requires excellence in academics, teaching, research and creative expression; Claffin empowers its students with confidence, character and pride; Claffin cultivates connections in a supportive learning environment characterized by close-knit relationships and individual attention; Claffin instills a lifelong responsibility to make positive and lasting contributions through visionary leadership and selfless service; and Claffin prepares students to compete and succeed in a global and technological society.